 Addition Strategy #1: Hundreds Chart

 First, if you’re starting two-digit addition, chances are your students have had a decent amount of exposure to a hundreds chart.
 I LOVE using this to start addition strategies.

 Begin by using a large hundreds chart on the easel or interactive whiteboard.
 Write down a two-digit addition problem and ask students how they can solve it using the hundreds chart.

 How does this strategy work?
-Basically students will circle, color, or highlight the biggest number.
-Then, they will jump down to add the tens, and then they can add the ones.
+Students circle, color, or highlight the biggest number.
+Then, they jump down to add the tens, and then they can add the ones.

 Addition Strategy #2: Base 10 Blocks